-As we can see, there are IT consulting rates to fit every taste.
+As we can see, there are IT consulting rates to fit every budget.

 To make a sound decision, you need to choose which option works for you: an in-house employee working long-term or an external contractor explicitly hired for the project.

-If you choose the second option, hiring individual consultants makes more financial sense in the long run than partnering with a professional consultancy.
-On the other hand, full-time employee working in-house for software consulting companies offers more affordable rates than freelancers.
+If you choose the latter, hiring individual consultants makes more financial sense in the long run than partnering with a professional consultancy.
+On the other hand, a full-time employee working in-house for software consulting companies offers more affordable rates than freelancers.

 YouTeam offers a mixed approach, taking the best from providing management consulting professionals and an IT consulting company.
 You get exclusive access to a pool of pre-vetted specialists with detailed profiles and proven experience across a wide range of domains.
 You can’t find these specialists anywhere else as they are employed and managed by top companies with professional services.

 Working closely with some top IT consulting companies, we make hiring the best talent for your project fast and hassle-free.
-Just type in the technology required for your project, browse the list of available developers’ profiles, and book an interview with a chosen candidate.
+Just type in the technology required for your project, browse the list of available developers’ profiles, and book an interview with a candidate you feel suits your needs.